sajanajk/eleventyone/src/site/index.md

 ---

+## You're not on Google.
+Your voice isn't being heard. </br> You're missing out on leads.
+## That's where I come in.
 ## I craft and distribute content that help companies grow exponentially.

 As a copywriter and a content strategist, working predominantly in the PR industry, I know exactly how to create good content as well as how to get that content in front of your audience and get it read. </br>